updawg/Alpaca/README.txt

 /setmain : Marks the current stash page as the main index.
 /insert : Inserts a new page after the current page.
 /delete : Deletes the current stash page if empty.
+/page <page #> : Takes you to the corresponding page.
 /swap <page #> : Swaps the content of the current page with the content of the target page.
 /toggle <page #> : Swaps the content of the current page with the content of
                    the target page in the opposing shared/personal stash.